balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.leave.md

 ```

-You can also use a socket id.
+You can also unsubscribe other sockets by id.
 For example, in a service:

 ```javascript
 /**